IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 #### Size type conversion

-Our primitive commands accept only the size in the number of shares, thus we have to convert any size type defined in [SizeType](/api/portfolio/enums/#vectorbtpro.portfolio.enums.SizeType) to `Amount`.
+Our primitive commands accept only a size in the number of shares, thus we have to convert any size type defined in [SizeType](/api/portfolio/enums/#vectorbtpro.portfolio.enums.SizeType) to `Amount`.
 Different size types require different information for conversion; for example, `TargetAmount` requires to know the current position size, while `Value` also requires to know